San Buenaventura Conservancy

 321 EAST MAIN STREET – MERCER’S GARAGE/KNIGHTS OF PYTHIAS LODGE

-Built in 1906, it was the original home to Mercer’s garage on the bottom floor and the 2ndfloor housed the fraternal order of the Knights of Pythias.
+Built in 1906, it was the original home to Mercer’s garage on the bottom floor, and the 2nd floor housed the fraternal order of the Knights of Pythias.
 It later became Ventura’s first movie theater named the La Petite Theater.
 It is Ventura Landmark No. 102 .
-Today it houses the coffee gathering place, Palermo that offers coffee, sweet treats, and gifts.
+Today it houses the coffee gathering place Palermo that offers coffee, sweet treats, and gifts.

 327 EAST MAIN STREET – J. C. PENNEY’S 2ND LOCATION

-Originally constructed in 1923 as the third location for J. C. Penny’s, it features prismatic glass transoms above the large windows.
+Originally constructed in 1923 as the third location for J. C. Penney’s, it features prismatic glass transoms above the large windows.
 These were thought to increase lighting on the interior of the store.
 Over the years it has housed many businesses, including an antique store just prior to Urban Café.
+Today it is home to businesses that specializes in high end furniture called Noura.
+It is Ventura City landmark No. 111.

 340 EAST MAIN STREET – J. C. PENNEY’S 3RD STORE